 One method is to rank for specific, long-tail keywords that are relevant to your industry and hold on to those rankings for a long time to come.

-Not only are SEO results long-term, but they build on themselves over time to offer added success.
+Not only are SEO results long-term, but they build on themselves over time.

 Have you ever been asked this question before: "Why should we waste money on SEO if it takes time for results to populate when we could instantly buy results with PPC?”

-When you create more content and build out your topic clusters, your various work in SEO and content creation will continue to strengthen all around and grow on top of itself.
+When you create more content and build out your topic clusters, your work in SEO and content creation will compound for better and better results.

 topic-clusters-rev-a-02